More awards for Writing the World Backwards

 It has also been chosen as an Official Selection at the New York City Mental Health Film Festival 2023.

-It tells the story of Lorna Collins who experienced a catastrophic brain injury at the age of 18.
-Lorna spent the next 20 years going in and out of psychiatric hospitals, including the infamous Esquirrol asylum in Paris, before art became her pathway to recovery from crippling anorexia.
+The film tells the story of Lorna Collins who experienced a catastrophic brain injury at the age of 18.
+Lorna spent the following twenty years going in and out of psychiatric hospitals, including the infamous Esquirrol asylum in Paris, before art became her pathway to recovery from crippling anorexia.

 This film follows her evolution from comatose patient to flourishing artist, taking us on a journey into her darkly strange and cinematic imagination.
 Viewers are invited to inhabit and see beyond the stages that define mental illness.

 "Making this film gave me the chance to express, in a raw, sensitive way, my extraordinary journey from illness to recovery," says Lorna.